-All nodes using cpusets must have the hwloc library version 1.2 or higher installed.
+All nodes using cpusets must have the hwloc library and corresponding hwloc-devel package installed.
+See Installing TORQUE on page 10 for more information.

-When started, pbs_mom will create an initial top-level cpuset at /dev/cpuset/torque.
+When started, pbs mom will create an initial top-level cpuset at /dev/cpuset/torque.
 This cpuset contains all CPUs and memory of the host machine.
-If this "torqueset" already exists, it will be left unchanged to allow the administrator to override the default behavior.
+If this "torqueset" already exists, it will be left unchanged to allow the

+98 Linux Cpuset Support administrator to override the default behavior.
 All subsequent cpusets are created within the torqueset.

-When a job is started, the jobset is created at /dev/cpuset/torque/\$jobid and populated with the CPUs listed in the exec_host job attribute.
+When a job is started, the jobset is created at /dev/cpuset/torque/\$jobid and populated with the CPUs listed in the exec\host\job attribute.
 Also created are individual tasksets for each CPU within the jobset.
 This happens before prologue, which allows it to be easily modified, and it happens on all nodes.